 Baked cornbread, like other gluten free baked goods, tends to get stale quickly.
 It's best enjoyed the first day, but if you have to store it, cover it well with foil and leave it at room temperature for up to 2 days.
 Any longer than that and you'll want to freeze it.

 Yes absolutely!
 My cornbread dressing recipe was created using this cornbread recipe.
-After a couple days, it's the perfect crumbly texture for cornbread dressing!
+After a couple of days, it's the perfect crumbly texture for cornbread dressing!

-A finer ground of cornmeal will produce a cornbread with less grit to it.
+A finer ground of cornmeal will produce cornbread with less grit to it.
 A coarser cornmeal will be a bit more substantial.
 Experimenting with the different types might be the best thing when it comes to creating the perfect gluten free cornbread for your tastes.
 This recipe uses regular, yellow cornmeal – not fine, not coarse.

 Ingredients